intel/dffml/docs/tutorials/intro.rst

 .. _intro_data_flow:

-Data Flow
+DataFlows
 ---------

 One can think of the data flow side of DFFML as a event loop running at a high level of abstraction.
-Event loop usually refers to waiting for ``read``, ``write``, and ``error`` events on network connections, files, or if you're in JavaScript, a click on the page for instance.
+Event loop usually refers to waiting for ``read``, ``write``, and ``error`` events on network connections, files, or if you're in JavaScript, it might be a click.

 The idea behind event loops is that when a new event comes in, it triggers some processing of the data associated with that event.